Ephigenia/franklin/README.md

 # Changelog

+* 2010-10-17
+	* added night and fancy_dark theme
+	* removed grid color from themes cause it wasn’t used

 * 2010-10-16
 	* Devided Back and Frontend, set your webroot to `/html/` directory!
 Also take care that the data directory change, copy your data files there!